 Gently bend up the four top units so there is a valley effect in the center.

-Idea: Use tiles 3 inches and the scrapbooking paper that is a heavier thickness.
-Your star will be three dimensional and use it as a gift box topper.
+Idea: Use tiles 3 inches and scrapbooking paper that is a heavier thickness.
+Your star will be three dimensional and idyll as a gift box topper.

 The project we just finished is the card on the left.
-A punch out die cut frame matches nicely.
-The card on the right is our assembled like the star in our first lesson.
-This is a good example how the same paper can look different with each project fold.
+The card on the right is Variation One.
+This is an example how the same paper can look different with folding variations.

 Video Showing a Simple Fold